Michelle Park

 What is your favorite spot in Koreatown?

-I would have to say Wilshire [Boulevard], from Crenshaw to Vermont [blocks].
-I used to live there for a long time, and my workplace was located there as well.
-It was very loud over there.
-Now that I’m older, I think that the bustle of the area helps when I’m feeling lonely; there are a lot of cars there, people walking around, and a lot of buildings and markets in the area.
+I would have to say [Wilshire Boulevard], from Crenshaw Boulevard to Vermont Avenue.
+I lived there for a long time, and my workplace was there as well.
+It was so loud over there.
+Now that I’m older, I think that the bustle of the area helps when I’m feeling lonely.
+There are a lot of cars, people walking around, and numerous buildings and markets in the area.
 That’s why I like that area.

 What do you think about elder benefits like food stamps, pensions, and Medi-Cal?